 Add app: Click to install a new app.
 Find more apps: Click to go to an overview page of Axis apps.
 Allow unsigned apps: Turn on to allow installation of unsigned apps.
-Allow root-privileged apps: Turn on to allow apps with root privileges full access to the device.

-The device's performance might be affected if you run several apps at the same time.
+Note The device's performance might be affected if you run several apps at the same time.